robmab/RallyWorld/readme.md

   ![image](https://github.com/robmab/RallyWorld/assets/56076087/00b0a4d1-c640-4ded-9e1d-238d1997c068)

 > [!TIP]
-> For more technical information on the web application, in the documents folder there are 2 pdfs describing the details of the construction of the application, as well as the puglins used.
+> For more technical information on the web application, in the documents folder there are 2 pdf's describing the details of the construction of the application, as well as the puglins used.